Generating savings through lubricants evaluation

-The Chevron Best-in-Class Assessment is organized into five inter-related elements:
+The Chevron On-Site Lubricant Assessment is organized into five inter-related elements:

 With a focus on gas compressors, the team started by looking at OEM recommendations, many of which were old and offered little guidance on cylinder lubrication.
 Updated OEM documents were obtained and consulted along with other factors including gas stream composition, cylinder discharge pressures, age of equipment and budget.

 The team then reviewed work order histories to capture labor and material costs of maintenance issues.
 Armed with this data and the results of the On-Site Lubricant Assessment, lubrication could be optimized to avoid those expenses in the future.
 When the results were tallied, the initiative had generated over $2.2MM in savings for MCBU operations thus far in 2019, and that could be just the beginning.